alephnode/alephnode/src/pages/07-event-handler-binding/index.md

 puppy.bark() // woof
 ```

-In this example, _this_ refers to the _sound_ field on the class instance, or puppy.
+In this example, _this_ refers to the class instance, puppy, and its sound property.

 But what if, in our offensively contrived example, we wanted our puppy to bark whenever someone knocked on the door?